President's Pen: Collaborate to Advocate

 Jon Beatty and Lon Stephens, Co-Operative Feed Dealers.
 Beatty took over as the General Manager after Stephens retired in February, 2025.
 Photo provided.

 NEAFA would like to congratulate Lon Stephens on his retirement from Co-Operative Feed Dealers after forty years of service to the company and agriculture at large.
-Stephens started his career as a territory sales representative in 1985, and took over as the General Manager Co-operative Feed Dealers in 1991.
+Stephens started his career as a territory sales representative in 1985, and took over as the General Manager of Co-operative Feed Dealers in 1991.
 “It was a unique opportunity to be given such a free hand to do what I thought best,” said Stephens.
 “CFD just celebrated its 90th anniversary in February, and during my tenure I had the opportunity to lead the company in a few different directions.
 I appreciated being given the chance to help the company grow in my own way.
 I worked for nine board members, just a great group to work for and under.
 We’d have a meeting every month to review the company.
 We represent a great group of feed dealers and farm supply stores.”

 Stephens was no stranger to agriculture before joining CFD.
 “I was always interested in agriculture, my brother as well,” said Stephens.
 “I used to work on a farm during the summers in Northern NY,” said Stephens.
 “I went to Canton ACC for two years, and then transferred to Cornell for a bachelor’s in Ag Engineering.”